Pasar al contenido principal Saltar al pie de página del mapa del sitio

 What Is Remote Work Culture and Why Is It Important?

 Remote work culture is a shared set of norms, attitudes, and ideas that structure how remote work teams operate.
-This takes the concept of work culture — a collection of shared attitudes, beliefs, and ideas that make up a traditional work environment — and applies it to teams working off-site.
+This takes the concept of work culture — a collection of shared attitudes, beliefs, and ideas that make up a traditional work environment — and applies it to teams working remotely.

 Every work group has a unique culture, whether by design or not.
-Organizations with strong company cultures set expectations on how their internal teams should communicate and collaborate during the normal course of their workday.
+Organizations with strong company cultures set expectations on how their teams should communicate and collaborate during the normal course of their workday.
 These efforts can translate to higher productivity levels and a sense of belonging and community.

-• Reduced feelings of isolation among remote workers
+• Reduced feelings of isolation among remote workers.

-• Enhanced employee morale
+• Enhanced employee morale.

-• More opportunities to attract new talent
+• More opportunities to attract new talent.

-• Increased quality of work
+• Increased quality of work.

 Perhaps the greatest benefit to fostering a strong remote work culture is the potential for significantly improved employee retention.
-When remote workers feel engaged with their company, their remote employee experience is generally more positive.
-Also, employees with a favorable remote worker experience may feel less temptation to seek employment elsewhere.
+When remote workers feel engaged with their company, their employee experience is generally more positive.
+Also, employees with a favorable remote work experience may feel less temptation to seek employment elsewhere.
 These days, having a robust remote work culture is a key ingredient in attracting new job candidates and becoming an "employer of choice."

 How Does Remote Work Affect Company Culture?